Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Temporal Adapters for LLMs

-\paragraph{Cross-Correlating Survey Data} We evaluate our longitudinal macroscopes of mood and attitudes by cross-correlating them with the respective survey data using Pearson's correlation coefficient. \citeauthor{yougov_britains_2024} publishes weekly survey results on \textit{Britain's Mood}, which results in $35$ data points in our observation period that we can use to compute cross-correlation.
-Results on British attitude towards the NHS are only published monthly, i.e., we are left with 9 relevant data points.
-We perform permutation tests with $10.000$ permutations of our time series, while keeping the survey data intact, to obtain a significance value for our cross-correlations.
+\paragraph{Cross-Correlating Survey Data} We evaluate our longitudinal macroscopes of emotions and attitudes by cross-correlating them with the respective survey data using Pearson's correlation coefficient. \citeauthor{yougov_britains_2024} publishes weekly survey results on \textit{Britain's Mood}, which results in $35$ data points in our observation period that we can use to compute cross-correlation.
+Results on British attitude towards the NHS and towards Boris Johnson as a Prime Minister are only published monthly, i.e., we are left with 9 relevant data points.

+We perform permutation tests with $10.000$ permutations, by shuffling the dates associated with each estimate we obtain from a specific Temporal Adapter, while keeping the survey data intact.
+This provides us with significance values for our cross-correlations and indicates for which estimates the longitudinal effect matters.
+In other words, significant results indicate that there are changes in the prevalence of an emotion/attitude over time and that we can successfully track these changes.
+Constant values or random noise in our estimates and the respective survey data would very unlikely produce significant results.

 \paragraph{Baseline Comparison Model} We compare our results to emotion aggregates from a BERT-based model for emotion detection, TweetNLP~\cite{camacho-collados_TweetNLP_2022}.
 This baseline model will help us differentiate between issues in our training data, e.g. coverage error, or differences in expression of emotion, and measurement error specific to our research setup.
-TeetNLP was pre-trained on the \texttt{tweet\_eval} dataset that consists of tweets labeled with $11$ emotions~\cite{mohammad_semeval-2018_2018}.
+TweetNLP was pre-trained on the \texttt{tweet\_eval} dataset that consists of tweets labeled with $11$ emotions~\cite{mohammad_semeval-2018_2018}.
 The model achieves a macro F1 score of $0.72$ on the \texttt{tweet\_eval} test set.
 We classify each tweet in our weekly training datasets separately and calculate the share of every emotion in every week.
 Being pre-trained on Twitter data makes TweetNLP particularly suited as a baseline model for our setup.
 However, only 4 of the emotions classified by TweetNLP match with emotions included in \textit{Britain's Mood, Measured Weekly}: `fear'/`scared', `sadness'/`sad', `joy'/`happy', and `optimism'/`optimistic'.
+This highlights the main issue of previous approaches that use classifiers like TweetNLP: They require expensively labeled training data or hand-crafted dictionaries.
+Our method, in contrast, does not require pre-defining a construct to be measured, but can be flexibly applied to any survey question.
 We again cross-correlate the results obtained from TweetNLP with the survey data and perform a permutation test.